Sites around state offer screenings for covid-19

 UAMS

-The University of Arkansas for Medical Sciences offers free online screenings on its website, uamshealth.com/healthnow, and over the phone at (800) 632-4502.
+The University of Arkansas for Medical Sciences offers free online screenings on its website, uamshealth.com/health-now, and over the phone at

 UAMS Medical Center has a drive-thru clinic on the ground floor of a parking garage at Shuffield and Jack Stephens drives in Little Rock.